← All resources

 Right, let's call this one out properly: finding that someone at a target company liked a post about digital transformation and then messaging them to say "I noticed you're interested in digital transformation" is not signal-based selling.
 It's surveillance with a thin layer of personalisation painted over it.

 UK buyers see through this immediately.
-We're a fairly direct culture and we don't respond well to being obviously tracked.
 The 'I noticed you liked...' opener gets deleted faster than any generic cold email.
-Worse, it actively damages your chances because it signals that your outreach is automated and your understanding of the company is shallow.

 Verdict: LOW SIGNAL - Stop doing this.
 You're not building a relationship, you're demonstrating that you have a prospecting tool.
 UK buyers hate it.